You are here

 Look for the stories birds tell with their tracks in the snow.
 A crow swaggers, leaving right-and-left steps much as a walking human would.
 Juncos under a birdfeeder leave a hopping pattern of tiny footprints in side-by-side pairs.
 Look for beak marks, where a bird picked up a choice morsel or probed the ground.
 Tell-tale signs sometimes tell stories of life and death.
 You might see mouse tracks end suddenly, just where you find the imprint of an owl's wings.
-Find out about the expert trackers of the Wilderness Awareness School.
-And, learn more in Bird Tracks and Sign: A Guide to North American Species, a book by Mark Elbroch.
+Find out more about animal tracking at the Wilderness Awareness School.
+And learn more in Bird Tracks and Sign: A Guide to North American Species, a book by Mark Elbroch.

 Bird Tracks in the Snow